joedrago/colorist/docs/Usage.md

 use its own internal CMM whenever possible, but will fall back to LittleCMS' conversion code if the profile contains unsupported tone curves or A2B tags, etc.

+### --deflum

+There is no requirement for an ICC profile to contain a `lumi` tag, and in the case of its absence, colorist must internally supply a default/fallback luminance in order for any calculations to make sense.
+Setting `--deflum` allows the user to specify how bright any profiles without a lumi tag should be considered to be.

 ### -a, --autograde